Pedrog21/Schelling-Model-Simulator/README.md

 # Project Network Science

-This repository contains an app developed with the package pygame that simulates Schelling's Segregation Model.
+This repository contains an app developed with the package pygame that simulates the Schelling's Segregation Model (references at the end of README).
 In order to run everything properly, you need to have the following Python packages installed:
 - pygame
 - numpy